hpcodecraft/faces/README.md

 **sites/yourname/css/min/app-min.css** and **sites/yourname/css/min/admin-min.css**

-*Hint:* You can switch on developer mode in the admin frontend.
-This will enable live preview of your style changes without having to recompile every time.
-Styling will be a lot easier and you'll only have to compile once after you're finished.
-However, you should not do this on a live system!

 ### Templates
 Templates in the **views** folder can be overridden by creating a file with the same name in **sites/yourname/views**.